 Knowing which of your credits might transfer to your new program is a question best answered by speaking with one of our admissions coach who will ask:

 Are you planning to start over with a new major, but have general education credits to transfer?

 Are you continuing an academic major you started elsewhere and have core courses to complete here?

 Did you earn an associate degree at a community college?

 Have you attended military training programs or academies?

 Each of these situations has a different outcome when it comes to transfer credit awards.
-Your admissions representative can provide a preliminary review of your credits and guide you through the transfer credit evaluation process.
+Your admissions coach can provide a preliminary review of your credits and guide you through the transfer credit evaluation process.